One Bite At A Time

 Target Market

-The target market of this cook book is people who are picky eaters who are interested in cooking and expanding their diets.
-It is specificaly made for adult picky eaters, although it can also marketed toward parents with children who are picky.
+The target market of this cook book is people who are picky eaters.
+Specifically, picky eaters who are interested in cooking and expanding their diets.
+It is made for adult picky eaters, although it can also marketed toward parents with children who are picky.
+The average age the cook book is intended for is from 16-50 years old.

 Proposal